robi2711/Homework/README.md

 DISCLAMER: If anyone from my computer science class just so happens to stumble across my homework and wants to copy...
 its your grades not mine.
-Oh and general rule is dont copy something you don't understand cuz then you'll just not get what the code is for.